ortus-docs/commandbox-docs/developing/interceptors/core/server_lifecycle.md

 ## onServerInstall

 Announced when a server is starting and the `cfengine` specified has not been installed yet.
-This gives you a chance to influence how the server is installed or to modify default settings befor the server process actually starts/
+This gives you a chance to influence how the server is installed or to modify default settings befor the server process actually starts.

 **interceptData**